 Insect Threatens Trees

-The City is continuing in its efforts to battle a new insect that is threatening Claremont’s Urban Forest.
-The Polyphagus Shot Hole Borer (PSHB) surfaced in California just a few short years ago, and has now made its way into Claremont with the potential to kill many of Claremont’s stately trees.
+In late March, the City completed treatment of sycamores and oaks susceptible the Polyphagous Shot Hole Borer (PSHB).
+PSHB surfaced in California just a few short years ago, and made its way into Claremont with the potential to kill many of Claremont’s stately trees.
 The insect carries a pathogenic fungal disease that can kill trees.
 There is a wide host of trees that the borer goes after, but the most susceptible trees that are of concern in Claremont are the California Sycamore and Coast Live Oak trees.

 In effort to stop the spread of the PSHB, it is essential privately owned trees are inspected for the PSHB and treated properly, if needed.
 The City is partnering with Sustainable Claremont and the Tree Action Group to assist with identification of PSHB in privately owned trees.
 Please contact Sustainable Claremont directly for assistance at 909-625-8767, ext.
 238 or by email email@example.com.